ABCLabbioinfo/114_species_assessment/README.md

 **RNASeq_quantification_data_sample.csv**: Effective qunatification statistics for assessment of quantification step was included in 3,060 RNA-Sequenicng samples.

 **Selected_assembly_and_mapping_statistics_data.csv**: Data with assembly statistics and mapping statistics was saved.

+**Applicable_index_with_96_species.csv**: The table included 10 effective statistics for assessement of genome assembly and gene annotation with NGS applicable index.

 **Assembly_color_code.txt, Annotation_color_code.txt**: Figure color codes for assembly and annotation.